OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # Forced pause for retrieving from the outgoing buffer
        throttle: 0.01

-       # Whether to send "wait" responses while waiting for long moves to finish
+       # Whether to send "wait" responses every "waitInterval" seconds when serial rx buffer is empty
-       # or not
-       waitOnLongMoves: false
+       sendWait: false

+       # Interval in which to send "wait" lines when rx buffer is empty
+       waitInterval: 1

        # Size of the simulated RX buffer in bytes, when it's full a send from OctoPrint's
        # side will block